shaunsaker/notion-rollover-todos/README.md

 # What is it?

-A script that generates a new Notion page every day based on the previous day’s template.
-It also removes completed TODOs.
+A script that archives your completed TODOs from a Notion database.

 # Why?